 The legal rights of individuals whose personal information we process

 - Individuals have the rights set out below.
-If you wish to exercise any of these rights please contact our Data Protection Officer using the contact details given above.
+If you wish to exercise any of these rights please contact our Data Protection Manager using the contact details given above.

 - Request access to their personal information (commonly known as a “data subject access request”).
 This enables individuals to receive a copy of the personal data we hold about them and to check that we are lawfully processing it.